mattgentile/skillslab5/README.md

 ### Licensing

 This software is licensed with the MIT license, chosen specifically for its lax restrictions on software use and development and concise wording.

+### Code of Conduct

+Please be sure to look over the Code of Conduct provided as it was chosen to highlight our no nonsense policy and detail the rights and wrongs of our open-source project we created.
+It was also chosen to lay out the responsibilities and goals set forth by us, the project maintainers.